moksamedia/SubtitleTemplateExcel/README.txt

 - timecode validation of large spreadsheets is very slow on the mac; I may be doing some redundant validation but the PC implementation of the Visual Basic interpreter also appears to be much faster

+I have included two files called "Sheet Macros - Reference Only" and "Module Macros - Reference Only" whose purpose is simply to allow github users to view the Visual Basic source embedded in the Excel spreadsheet without having to download the repository--BUT THESE ARE NOT USED AT ALL BY THE SPREADSHEET ITSELF.